 Christian teaching and learning about identity, sexuality, relationships and marriage

-Living in Love and Faith is the most extensive research into this area by any church, and it's designed to enable a period of church-wide learning and engagement during 2021 and 2022, after which there will be recommendations made for the future life and mission of the Church.
+Living in Love and Faith is the most extensive research into this area by any church, and it's designed to enable a period of church-wide learning and engagement during 2021 and 2022.

 Together in Love and Faith: a new essay from Bishop Steven

 We've been exploring questions around human sexuality for more than a decade.
 Now is the time to take the next steps, but how?
-A new essay from the Bishop of Oxford, Together in Love and Faith, is published on 4 November.
+A new essay from the Bishop of Oxford, Together in Love and Faith, was published on 4 November and recieved widespread media interest.
 Over 52 pages, Bishop Steven considers the most pressing question: the Church of England’s response to same-sex relationships.
 Sharing his personal journey from evangelical ministry in Yorkshire to serving Bishop of Oxford, and recounting poignant conversations with the LGBTQ+ community and conservative Christian groups, Bishop Steven offers reflections and practical suggestions on this challenging topic.